 - In addition to holding the positions of president of the American Psychological Association and the American Philosophical Association, he was a professor at Columbia University and the University of Chicago.

-- Dewey stressed direct and hands-on experience as the best learning method in his notion of progressive He thought that education should equip pupils with the knowledge and abilities they need to deal with challenges in the real world.
+- Dewey stressed direct and hands-on experience as the best learning method in his notion of progressive education.
+He thought that education should equip pupils with the knowledge and abilities they need to deal with challenges in the real world.

 - Early in the 20th century, Dewey was a key figure in the American movement for educational reform.
 He emphasized the value of inclusive education and practical life skills over purely academic knowledge.